-Since Apple Watch launched in 2015, the device has only been updated once but the bands have been updated three times — every spring and every fall to date.
-In addition to the original sport, leathers, and metal bands, woven nylon, Nike, and Hermès have been added to the mix, as have a plethora of new colors.
-So, as fall 2017 approaches, what will we see from Apple Watch bands next?
+Since Apple Watch launched in 2015, Apple has announced new band collections every spring and fall to date.
+In addition to the original sport, leathers, and metal bands, we've seen woven nylon, sport loops, Nike, and Hermès added to the mix, as have a plethora of new colors.
+As fall 2018 approaches, what might we see from the next round of Apple Watch bands?
+Let's take a look.

 New link bracelets